JamesFHeath/jamesfheathblog_code/Scripts/python_grab_bag_virtual_environments.md

 Thanks for watching this video on virtual environments.
 Virtual environments will come up often when working on larger projects with other people.
 It's important to understand how they work in order to work effectively.
-Links to my blog post on decorators and the video commands are in the description.
+Links to my blog post on virtual environments and the video commands are in the description.
 I'll see everyone next time.